 Patching checks are also run weekly.
 Using a combination of Microsoft Intune and Automate we can monitor available Windows updates and ensure we deploy them in a timely manner.
 Both tools also let us know if any updates fail which enables us to identify & deal with any underlying issues.
 The recent WannaCry ransomware was able to attack devices so quickly because they were not patched with the latest Windows updates - these were provided by Microsoft months before the threat was released to the world.

-A combination of these excellent tools and processes allow us to provide a high level of support and deliver a service to our clients that underpins their businesses.
+A combination of these excellent tools and processes allow us to provide a high level of support (no matter the situation) and deliver a service to our clients that underpins their businesses.